Days of the Week in German: What They Are and How to Use Them (Plus Audio!)

-With this handy guide, you’ll not only learn the days of the week in German, but also five fun ways to practice them, interesting cultural info and the must-know related grammatical points.
+With this handy guide, you’ll not only learn the days of the week in German, but how to practice them, a few must-know grammatical points and interesting cultural info.

 Ready to learn?
 All right: Heute (today), let’s learn the Tage (days) of the Woche (week).

 - German Grammar with the Days of the Week